coolseaweed/wav2vec-triton/README.md

 - Nvidia driver version: 535.154.05

 ### How to benchmark
-- huggingface
+- **Huggingface**

     Even the progress bar isn't update in real time, it is on processing.
-It will takes 3 min.
-Please be patient :)
+Please wait until process is finished :)

+    Expected processing time is 3 min.
     ```bash
     docker exec -it wav2vec2-triton-export-1 python benchmark.py # huggingface benchmark
     ```
-- Triton
+- **Triton**

     Model warm-up can be affect to benchmark performance.
-Please run benchmark at least 2 times.
+Please run benchmark at least twice times.
     ```bash
     docker exec -it wav2vec2-triton-client-1 python benchmark.py [--fp16] # triton benchmark
     ```